rbw/pysnow/README.md

 The documentation is available at [https://pysnow.readthedocs.io](https://pysnow.readthedocs.io)

-Development status
+The future of pysnow
 ---

-Stable.
-No new features will be added to pysnow, it will however remain maintained.
+The development status of this project is stable: no new features will be added, it will however remain maintained.

-*Important*

-The author of pysnow is working on a new asyncio Python 3.7+ library called *snow*.
-It's currently in alpha and covers basic CRUD functionality - check it out at [rbw/snow](https://github.com/rbw/snow).
+The author of pysnow is hard at work on the development of a new simple and lightweight yet powerful and extensible Python 3.7+ library called *Snow*.
+It's currently in alpha and covers basic CRUD functionality; check it out at [rbw/snow](https://github.com/rbw/snow).

 Author